 - Install the dust cap.

 - Turn the idler pulley by hand to make sure it is spinning freely.

 - Reinstall the serpentine belt.
-If the belt is not long enough to slide over the tensioner pulley, make sure it sits properly in all the pulleys.
+If the belt is not long enough to slide over the tensioner pulley, ensure it sits properly in all the pulleys.

-- Use your 17mm socket and ratchet to move the tensioner upward in order to remove the locking pin.
+- Use your 17mm socket and ratchet to move the tensioner upward to remove the locking pin.

 - Slowly load the tensioner.

 Typical Mercedes-Benz idler pulley bolt torque:

 These torque specs may vary between models.
 We recommend you verify the correct torque specs by calling your Mercedes-Benz dealer.

 - It is recommended (not required) to change the tensioner while you change the idler pulley.

 - If your vehicle has a viscous fan, it may need to be removed to access the idler pulley.
 Common on pre-2000 models.

 Below you will find part numbers for some of the most common Mercedes-Benz idler pulleys.